hen leaves have turned to blood and rust

 The lots of predator and prey.

-When Ick and Powder felt most doomed
+When Bod and Powder felt most doomed

-The bridge's sanctuary loomed;
+The bridge's sanctuary loomed.

 They crossed its planks in record speed